 It is also important not to submerge the light too deep in the hole.
 Many people want to drop the light to the bottom, but keeping the light just below the bottom edge of the ice will allow the ice to act as a large reflector providing much more overall light.
 The closer you keep the light to the bottom edge of the ice…the more light will be reflected downward.

 While lights are primarily used after the sun goes down, they can also be used on lakes that are completely snow covered.
 The snow cover prevents any sunlight from penetrating the ice, so the fish are able to see the lights as well as they do at night.
-Our Green SuperBrite 4800-C LED Light and our SuperBrite 2500-X2 are excellent light for ice fishing.
+Our Green SuperBrite 4800-C LED Light and our SuperBrite 2500-X2 are excellent lights for ice fishing.
 Color can make a difference on any given night, so we recommend experimenting to see which color may work the best.